BernardoGiordano/Checkpoint/README.md

 Checkpoint displays error codes when something weird happens or operations fail.
 If you have any issues, please ensure they haven't already been addressed, and report the error code and a summary of your operations to reproduce it.

-Additionally, you can receive real-time support by joining PKSM's discord server.
+Additionally, you can receive real-time support by joining FlagBrew's discord server.

 [![Discord](https://discordapp.com/api/guilds/278222834633801728/widget.png?style=banner3&time-)](https://discord.gg/bGKEyfY)

 ## Building

-Checkpoint for 3DS relies on [latest libctru](https://github.com/smealum/ctrulib), [latest citro3d](https://github.com/fincs/citro3d) and [latest citro2d](https://github.com/devkitPro/citro2d).
+Checkpoint for 3DS relies on latest [libctru](https://github.com/smealum/ctrulib), latest [citro3d](https://github.com/fincs/citro3d) and latest [citro2d](https://github.com/devkitPro/citro2d).

-Checkpoint for Switch relies on [latest libnx](https://github.com/switchbrew/libnx) and switch-freetype, available from [dkp-pacman](https://github.com/devkitPro/pacman/releases).
+Checkpoint for Switch relies on latest [libnx](https://github.com/switchbrew/libnx) and switch-freetype, available from [dkp-pacman](https://github.com/devkitPro/pacman/releases).

 ## License

 This project is licensed under the GNU GPLv3.
 Additional Terms 7.b and 7.c of GPLv3 apply to this.
-See [LICENSE.md](https://github.com/BernardoGiordano/Checkpoint/blob/master/LICENSE) for details.
+See [LICENSE.md](https://github.com/FlagBrew/Checkpoint/blob/master/LICENSE) for details.

 ## Credits